openstack-archive/bareon-allocator/doc/source/architecture.rst

 Two disks
 ~~~~~~~~~

-If we have two spaces and two disks variable we will have 4 unkown variables:
+If there are two spaces and two disks, there are going to be 4 unkown variables:

 #.
-1st space, 1st disk size
+1st space size for 1st disk.
 #.
-2st space, 1st disk size
+2nd space size for 1st disk.
 #.
-1st space, 2st disk size
+1st space size for 2nd disk.
 #.
-2st space, 2st disk size
+2nd space size for 2nd disk.

-Spaces definition which was used previously.
+Lets take spaces definition which was used previously.

 .. code-block:: yaml